 In this case, Busch had asked the state Supreme Court to bar the woman’s parents from being included as plaintiffs in the lawsuit and proposed a $1.5 million settlement with the woman’s ex-husband on behalf of their son.
 However, the court ruled that the parents should be included in the lawsuit and settlement negotiations.

 According to reports, the woman was found dead in a bedroom at Busch’s mansion on December 19, 2010.
 An autopsy determined her cause of death to be an accidental overdose of the painkiller oxycodone, but a high level of cocaine was also found in her system.

 There were no criminal charges filed against Busch following an investigation.
-Busch attempted to settle the wrongful death lawsuit from their personal injury law firm with the woman’s ex-husband on behalf of their son last year, but now the woman’s parents must also be included.
+Busch attempted to settle the wrongful death lawsuit from their personal injury law firm work with, with the woman’s ex-husband on behalf of their son last year, but now the woman’s parents must also be included.
 If the parties cannot reach an agreement, the case will be heard in court and Busch could be deposed, or forced to answer questions about the incident under oath.